SO(3)-Donaldson invariants of CP^2 and Mock Theta Functions: Introduction and Statement of Results

-Here we discuss this result in the context of the theory of modular forms.
+\end{theorem} Here we discuss this result in the context of the theory of modular forms.
 Recall that the Donaldson polynomials arise as correlation functions of the $\mathcal{N}=2$ supersymmetric topological gauge theory with gauge group $\mathrm{SU}(2)$ or $\mathrm{SO}(3)$.
 There are also quantum field theories on $\mathbb{C}\mathrm{P}^2$ with more supersymmetry.
 Roughly speaking, there are three choices for a $\mathcal{N}=4$ supersymmetric topological gauge theory, determined by what is referred to as {\it the topological twist}.
 One particular choice, called the {\it Vafa-Witten twist}, has been studied extensively in the physics literature \cite{VafaWitten}, and its partition function has been computed in many examples.
 It turns out that the coefficient of $q^k$ in the partition function equals the Euler characteristic of the instanton moduli space of instanton number $k$.
 The {\it S-duality} sends $\tau \mapsto - 1/\tau$ and exchanges electric and magnetic fields.
 In the $\mathcal{N}=4$ theory, the S-duality is a symmetry of the physical theory whence the partition function is in fact a weakly holomorphic weight $0$ modular form.
 Indeed, Vafa and Witten even point out the strong relation with the non-holomorphic weight $3/2$ Eisenstein series of Zagier which is perhaps the first half-integral weight harmonic Maass form which was seriously investigated.
 In the $\mathcal{N}=2$ theory, the S-duality is not a symmetry.
 Accordingly, we see that the partition function is not modular, but only a ``piece'' of a modular invariant, a fact which is central to our proof of Theorem \ref{MainTheorem}.
 It has the property that its ``trace", in a very natural sense, gives rise to modular invariants (see Theorem \ref{partition_function_tau}) which resemble some modular partition functions computed by Vafa and Witten (see \cite[Sec.
 42.]{VafaWitten}).
 The partition function (\ref{partition_function_Nf4_1st}) is naturally related to the mock theta function

 In Section \ref{qIdentities} we prove that

 is a weight $1/2$ weakly holomorphic modular form.
 Therefore, we then find that